-Develop and preserve sustainable, sun-grown farming methods to produce high-quality, genetically diverse, CBD-rich cannabis with a resolute commitment to environmental and social responsibility.
+Develop and preserve sustainable, sun-grown farming methods to produce high quality, genetically diverse, CBD-rich cannabis and craft hemp with a resolute commitment to environmental responsibility, science-based education, and social justice.

 At East Fork, we are more than growers — we are cultivators.
 We look beyond our plants and work to create a brand that expounds on ideas and cultivates an educated community.

 We are devoted to the development and preservation of sun-grown cannabis and believe that sustainable farming methods produce superior holistic medicine.
 Our desire to provide Oregonians with a superior plant-based medicine drives our selection of cultivars, or cannabis strains, that are high in CBD.

 It’s our belief that CBD-rich cultivars have the power to heal and bring relief to those in need.
 Rooted in a commitment to environmental and social responsibility, we take great pride in the processes and practices implemented on our farm.

 Read more below...

 Starting out, we (Nathan and Aaron Howard) had one goal in mind: grow a superior plant-based medicine to help relieve our oldest brother and his range of medical conditions.
 It was witnessing the positive effects of CBD-rich cultivars that drove our desire to expand, so we could provide all Oregonians with the same access to medicine — and in turn to purchase the East Fork Ranch.

 Our commitment to bettering our community — and to growing CBD-rich cultivars — has given us a sense of place and pride.

 The small town of Takilma is located in Southern Oregon, between the pristine waters of the East Fork of the Illinois River and the Siskiyou Wilderness — the heart of one of the world’s best environments for sun-grown cannabis.